JeremyLeslie84/JeremyLeslie_ePortfolio.2022.3.28./README.md

 Hello,

 My name is Jeremy Leslie and this ePortfolio has been created to display some of the skills that I have developed throughout the completion of the BS in computer science with a concentration in software engineering program at Southern New Hampshire University.
-It contains the scripts for several applications that I have developed to meet the requirements of the program.
-Each application includes a brief summary, which is then followed by the application scripts.
+It contains the source code for several applications that I have developed to meet the requirements of the program.
+Each application includes a brief summary, which is then followed by the application source code.